FudaWiki/fudawiki-files/hanafuda/games/roppyakken.md

 - The 2017 IndianWolf Studios book uses the [![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning](/en/hanafuda/suits/willow#lightning) as the wild card.
 - In the Marguerite web game, the three [Viewing](/en/hanafuda/games/roppyakken#viewing-yaku) yaku are not counted if the player who scores them has also captured a ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow card, unless they have also captured the [![monthicon_1.png](/hanafuda/icons/monthicon_1.png =20x)Crane with Sun](/en/hanafuda/suits/pine#crane-with-sun).
 - The MocoGame iOS version of Six Hundred takes place over 12 rounds, with the ultimate winner being the one who has exceeded 600 points the most times in that period.
 - Players may agree to set a different amount of points as the goal.
-For example, if the goal is 300 points, the game is called Sanbyakuken [三百間 - さんびゃくけん, "three hundred"]
+For example, if the goal is 300 points, the game is called Sanbyakuken.

+# Sanbyakuken
+**Sanbyakuken** [三百間 - さんびゃくけん, "three hundred"] is a [Roppyakken](/en/hanafuda/games/roppyakken) variant with rules entirely identical to Roppyakken, except that the goal is to reach **300 points** instead of 600.

 # Yamayaku
 **Yamayaku** [ヤマヤク] is a [Roppyakken](/en/hanafuda/games/roppyakken) variant for 2 players, played in the Tokyo district of Japan.